top of page

 Tour Overview:

 Teetering on the brink of the North Pole, Svalbard is a dramatic archipelago of rocky crags, mountains and ice.
 Svalbard is administered by Norway and the capital, Longyearbyen, is a delightful town and with a budding ecotourism infrastructure that belies its grimy history as a frontier coal-mining settlement.
 Once the sun rises in mid-April, it does not set again for 5 months.
 Our visit is timed to be perfect for Arctic wildlife; specifically the majestic Polar Bear.
 We hope that our trip, timed for early-mid June will be optimal for the breakup of the pack ice on the northern stretches of the archipelago.
 This is where the white bears hunt seals, and much of our time will be spent tracking down Polar Bears, Walrus, Reindeer, seals and perhaps some whales too.
 At these dizzying latitudes the diversity of birds is low, but the sheer spectacles are awe-inspiring.
-Millions of alcids, including Little Auk (Dovekie) and Thick-billed Murre are scattered throughout the serene waters while the ghostly prize of high Arctic birds, the amazing Ivory Gull, will undoubtedly be the avian highlight of the trip.
+Millions of alcids, including Little Auk (Dovekie) and Thick-billed Murre are scattered throughout the serene waters.

 Starting City: Longyearbyen, Norway